 The last thing you want as a landlord is to scramble to locate emails or paperwork when looking for something.
 That can be a recipe for constant headache.

 To keep things organized, create a digital paper trail, archive all events and paperwork, and consider hiring an accountant.
+Keep your communication with tenants in writing and consider sending move-out letters.
 There is also plenty of effective property management software available to help you manage your property.

 The Bottom Line